 Important: The procedure is not intended to replace the Grievance Procedure; the grievance procedure should be used to raise personal issues which are specific to your job or employment.

 Corrective Action or Change

-The Company take all reports of this nature very seriously and will investigate any information provided and take action appropriately.
-Any proven violations of this standard will be managed in line with the Company disciplinary procedure.
+The Group takes all reports of this nature very seriously and will investigate information provided and take action as appropriate.
+Any proven violations of this standard will be managed in line with the Group disciplinary procedure.
 Illegal acts or activities which contravene regulation will be reported to the suitable authorities.

-The Company views false complaints very seriously.
+The Group views false complaints very seriously.
 We will take disciplinary action against an individual who deliberately or maliciously raises a false concern to bring the business or individuals into disrepute.
-If proven, actions of this nature will be deemed to constitute gross misconduct which can result in dismissal.
+If proven, actions of this nature will be deemed to constitute gross misconduct which can result in disciplinary action up to and including dismissal.

 Commitment to Action

-Our Compliance Team audit the activity of the Core Team each quarter (every three months) to ensure any matters raised through the formal Whistle Blowing Procedure have been addressed, investigated and closed appropriately.
+Management will monitor the activity of the Formal Reporting Channels every three months to ensure any matters raised have been addressed, investigated and closed appropriately.

 We must ensure that we have an effective Compliance Programme in place to ensure that our people understand how these principles apply to their activities.

 Minimum expectations are:

 A. Risk Appetite & Assessment: The nature and extent of risks assessed.